verneh/DS/README.md

-# DS
+# Verne's Data Science Portfolio
-Data Science portfolio
+...where we dump our projects.